 There will be a displacement of x 2 OTs from NW to SPOA, however it is hoped that the skill mix of current OT's and new OT staff will reduce the number of new referrals into the system.
+Timescales for Improvement

 Improvements continue to be expected over the coming months.
+Back to Summary